Ultrafinitism: Computational complexity theory based restrictions

-Other considerations of the possibility of avoiding unwieldy large numbers can be based on computational complexity theory, as in Andras Kornai's work on explicit finitism (which does not deny the existence of large numbers) and Vladimir Sazonov's notion of feasible number.
+Other considerations of the possibility of avoiding unwieldy large numbers can be based on computational complexity theory, as in András Kornai's work on explicit finitism (which does not deny the existence of large numbers) and Vladimir Sazonov's notion of feasible numbers.

 There has also been considerable formal development on versions of ultrafinitism that are based on complexity theory, like Samuel Buss's bounded arithmetic theories, which capture mathematics associated with various complexity classes like P and PSPACE.
 Buss's work can be considered the continuation of Edward Nelson's work on predicative arithmetic as bounded arithmetic theories like S12 are interpretable in Raphael Robinson's theory Q and therefore are predicative in Nelson's sense.
 The power of these theories for developing mathematics is studied in bounded reverse mathematics as can be found in the works of Stephen A. Cook and Phuong The Nguyen.
-However these researches are not philosophies of mathematics but rather the study of restricted forms of reasoning similar to reverse mathematics.
+However these are not philosophies of mathematics but rather the study of restricted forms of reasoning similar to reverse mathematics.